Code-Institute-Submissions/oonyekpe-dogs-in-the-hood_MayResub/README.md

 ![image](https://user-images.githubusercontent.com/68662449/163661205-8aa3207e-617c-4cd4-b042-c11942376a77.png)

 - QUIT option 2 presented to user after confirmation of their bookings and calendar update.
-- Selecting the Quit option returns the message 'Thank you for using dogs-in-the-hood.
-Goodbye!'.
+- Show the message 'Thank you for using dogs-in-the-hood.
+Goodbye!' when user select 2 to Quit.

 * SPECIAL FEATURE
-- With mentor Malia's guidance, found code with special feature to prevent the app accepting double bookings!
+- With my mentor Malia's guidance, found a way to code special feature to prevent the app from accepting double bookings.

 ![image](https://user-images.githubusercontent.com/68662449/163661635-5e75619d-cd6d-43b9-9464-6641fd1c1f43.png)